 - Pugh v.
 Locke, 460 F.Supp.
 318, 329 (Dist.
 Ct.
-Ala, 1976), cert. granted in part, judgment reversed in part on other grounds, Alabama v.
-Pugh, 438 U.S. 781 (US.
-Ala.
-1978).
+Ala, 1976).

 Ready?
 Let us move you back in time to the mid-1920s.
-Let us also have the United States (and Mexico) bring this case to the International Court of Justice in The Hague, Netherlands (even though it did not exist at that time, but let us pretend).
-As luck would have it, you are a judge on the ICJ.
-Just for the fun of it, let us have your home State be Czechoslovak Republic (as if it matters at all).
+Let us also have the United States (and Mexico) bring this case to the Permanent Court of International Justice in The Hague, Netherlands.
+Both States accept jurisdiction of the court.
+Now, as luck would have it, you are Justice Max Huber, the president of the PCIJ.
+Finally, just for the fun of it, let us have your home State be Switzerland (since Max hailed from Zürich).